 - Expanding more affordable housing options in communities by initiating planning around shopping areas and neighbourhood centres

-- Providing more family housing options by exploring and promoting apartment developments with townhouses with front doors on the ground floor
+- Providing more family housing options by exploring and promoting apartment developments with townhouses with durable steel doors and windows on the ground floor

 - Investigating regulatory changes and further incentives for diverse new developments through parking reductions and car sharing

 Transformation of low-density neighbourhoods to provide more family and rental homes is already underway for the Oakridge Municipal Town Centre as part of the Cambie Corridor Phase 3 Planning.
 The plan increases family housing and rental options, adds job space, and creates better access to transit and public amenities for more residents in a more complete, vibrant community.
 Phase 3, which focuses on the low-density residential areas off Cambie Street, is anticipated to add 10,000 new homes by 2041, including a significant amount of rental housing and townhomes.
 This is complemented by additional housing and job space on Cambie and major streets guided by the Phase 2 Cambie Corridor plan.